Mariveles: History

-Founded as a pueblo by a Franciscan Friar in 1578, Mariveles, the "Village of Camaya" was part of the Corregimiento of Mariveles, including Bagac and Morong, Corregidor and Maragondon, Cavite.
-The name Mariveles comes from "Maria Velez", a mexican nun who eloped with a monk back in 1600's.
+Incorporated to the Kingdom of the Spains and the Indies by a Franciscan friar in 1578, Mariveles was called the town of Camaya and was part of the Corregimiento of Mariveles, including Bagac and Morong, Corregidor and Maragondon, Cavite.
+The name Mariveles comes from "Maria Velez", a Mexican nun who eloped with a monk back in the 1600s.
 With its natural cove, the port was used by ships from China and Spain to resupply.

 The Superior Decree of July 1754 declared Mariveles' independence from Pampanga.

-In the 19th century, the Americans established the first quarantine station in the old Spanish Leprosarium Hospital (now, the Mariveles Mental Ward).
+In the 19th century, the Americans established the first quarantine station in the old Spanish Leprosarium Hospital (now known as the Mariveles Mental Wellness and General Hospital).

 Mariveles Bay was the site of Mariveles Naval Section Base, completed for the United States Asiatic Fleet on 22 July 1941, and was surrendered to the Imperial Japanese Army on 9 April 1942.
 The Mariveles Airfield, a 3800 ft dirt runway at the Section Base, was the starting point of the Bataan Death March.

-Today the Bataan Economic Zone, has made the port of trading zone.
-Freeport Area of Bataan, and industry to the city.
+Today the Freeport Area of Bataan (FAB), has made the port of trading zone, and industry to the municipality.
 Agriculture is also a large part of the port export.

 Geography

 Mariveles is located around the Mariveles Bay, a large cove at the southern tip of the Bataan Peninsula.
-It adjacent to Manila Bay to the east, and the South China Sea to the west.
+It is adjacent to Manila Bay to the east, and the South China Sea to the west.